AathifMahir/MauiIcons/README.md

 >.Net Maui Icons - Fluent, Material & Cupertino is a Collection of Library to Resolves Icons or Font Icon Management on .Net Maui by Providing Controls with Complete Material Icon Collection Built into Library.

-# v2 Upcoming Upgrade
+# v2 Upgrade
-I'm looking to rewrite the whole core of Maui Icons Package, I would love to get your opinions on that, Feel free to submit your feedbacks here
+I'm looking to rewrite the whole core of Maui Icons Package, I would love to get your opinions on that, Feel free to submit your [feedbacks here](https://github.com/AathifMahir/MauiIcons/discussions/58)

 # Packages